The planning team provide essential planning advice and strategy for all aspects of the planning system.

 Planning Application submission

-Using feedback from the client and/or pre application process the Developed Design can be finalised.
+Using feedback from the client and/or pre application process the Spatial Coordination can be finalised.
 We work closely with our Preferred Partners and/or external consultants to ensure that the site constraints and relevant planning policies have been addressed in order to progress with an application.
 Householder and Minor Applications including Certificates of Lawful Development usually take within 8 weeks to determine from submission.

 Major applications (10 dwellings or 0.5ha and above for residential or 1000sq/m or above if commercial) will take 13 weeks to determine from submission.
 Local Planning Authorities have the right to request an extension of time to address issues that may prevent the need to withdraw and re submit applications.
 However, this is down to the discretion of the Local Planning Authority.